 This is a tricky song that Anomaly played well.
 It was a "second set" song, one of those we added after our first gig -- we didn't start working on it until a few months later, middle of 1998 or so.
 In spite of this, it was an older song, I wrote the music in college nearly 10 years earlier, to lyrics my friend Don Marvel had written in high school, before we met.
 Interestingly this was a song that never got performed by any college group of mine.
-Like the earlier "Meat Balm," it shifts between 6/4, 7/8 and 4/4 liberally.
+Like the earlier "Meat Balm," it shifts between 6/4, 7/8 and 4/4 liberally, which can be challenging for many bands.
 I wonder if those college bands could have pulled it off -- I imagine so, but it would have taken some doing.
 Mr Ability did pull off an 11/8 groove for "Caribou" after all.
 Anomaly, however, developed into a crack ensemble and "Get Fuzzy" became one of our stronger numbers.
 I thought we rocked our time changes on this one about as hard as anyone.

 I recently found some old notes about this song that I wrote back in '99, particular to one of our final gigs,

 "this song has emerged as one of our hotter numbers. we're playing it really well these days.
 It's very tricky, it's got this 6/4 groove on the verses that finally came together when Matt started scratching a rhythm to it, that smoothed it out and locked it in.
 Plus I get to do my pseudo-blues voice on the vocal, which starts low and goes very high, in jumping 4ths. there was one minor gaff in the middle of this, but it sounded fine."